 Try these three proofing methods for error-free content:

 This will help you catch run-on sentences and misplaced words.
 Your ears will hear mistakes your brain missed.

 Ask a colleague to give your work a once-over.
 No one’s perfect and often a fresh set of eyes will catch errors you may have missed.

 After you’ve finished writing, take a break and step away from your computer.
 Take as much time as you need, then proofread your work.
-This will give you some much-needed distance so that you can approach with a fresh perspective.
+This will give you much-needed distance so that you can approach with a fresh perspective.